subhylahiri/numpy_linalg_extras/README.md

 <!-- /MDTOC -->

-This package contains classes and functions that make the syntax for linear algebra in `numpy` cleaner, particularly with respect to broadcasting and matrix division.
-The main way of using this is via the `lnarray` class (the `lstsq` and `qr` functions are the only other things I find useful here).
+The main way of using this is package is via the `lnarray` class (the `lstsq` and `qr` functions are the only other things I find useful here).
 All of the functions will work with `numpy.ndarray` objects as well.
 Furthermore, `matmul` is implemented with a `gufunc` which should make